JonathanWilbur/mueller-report/volume1.md

-included opposition research performed by the DNC (including a memorandum analyzing potential criticisms of candidate Trump), internal policy documents (such as recommendations on how to address politically sensitive issues), analyses of specific congressional races, and fundraising documents. releases were organized around thematic issues, such as specific states (e.g., Florida and Pennsylvania) that were perceived as competitive in the 2016 U.S. presidential election.
+included opposition research performed by the DNC (including a memorandum analyzing potential criticisms of candidate Trump), internal policy documents (such as recommendations on how to address politically sensitive issues), analyses of specific congressional races, and fundraising documents.
+Releases were organized around thematic issues, such as specific states (e.g., Florida and Pennsylvania) that were perceived as competitive in the 2016 U.S. presidential election.

-Beginning in late June 2016, the GRU also used the Guccifer 2.0 persona to release documents directly to reporters and other interested individuals. specifically, on June 27, 2016, Guccifer 2.0 sent an email to the news outlet The smoking Gun offering to provide "exclusive access to some leaked emails linked \[to\] Hillary Clinton's staff."
+Beginning in late June 2016, the GRU also used the Guccifer 2.0 persona to release documents directly to reporters and other interested individuals.
+Specifically, on June 27, 2016, Guccifer 2.0 sent an email to the news outlet The smoking Gun offering to provide "exclusive access to some leaked emails linked \[to\] Hillary Clinton's staff."
 148 The GRU later sent the reporter a password and link to a locked portion of the dcleaks.com website that contained an archive of emails stolen by Unit 26165 from a Clinton campaign volunteer in March 2016.
 149 That